RanaTalha04/Heart_Disease_Prediction/README.md

 4. Run the Jupyter Notebook:

-   After installing all the dependencies in the virtual environment, open the notebook and select the virtual environment as your kernel and select it and run all the cells.
+   After installing all the dependencies in the virtual environment, open the notebook and select the virtual environment as your kernel, select this virtual environment, and then run all the cells.

 ## 📘 Future Improvements